Samhain – Present Day

 Raising clenched fists, Mizzy chants, ‘Salmay!
 Dalmay!
 Adonay!’

 ‘She’s casting a spell or something!’ screams Kylie.

 With a rumble of thunder the threatening storm finally breaks, as Mizzy brings down her hands.
 With a loud bang, a cloud of purple smoke surrounds Zara.
 ‘I don’t know what you did then, but that’s not normal,’ she shouts in fear and anger, eyes wide in shock.
 ‘You’re a freak.
 Normal people, shouldn’t have to be in the same school as you.’

 ‘Za, best leave it, she’s not worth it!’ pleads Kylie, looking at Mizzy warily.

 Zara flounces off; trying to maintain a facade of indifference, her entourage trailing after her.

 Dumbfounded, Oskar says, ‘Well, that bit of magic scared them off.’

 ‘Not Magic – Science – I just said some stupid words from one of my mum’s old books.
 The rest was a chemical reaction.’

-Laughing, Oskar replies, ‘Wow, and they call me a nerd?’
+Oskar laughs, ‘Wow, and they call me a nerd?’